Shure SM58 Vocal Microphone Review

 Probably so much so that if you are only able to buy one microphone and are deciding between the Shure SM57 and the Shure SM58, and want to use it to record both vocals and instruments, it may come down to how much you value the vocals vs the instruments because either mic can do both.
 The SM58 is better for the vocals and the SM57 is better for the instruments.

-If you wanted to improve the SM58’s performance even further in recording instruments, and know how to do it, you could remove its grille, therefore making it more similar to the SM57 and removing the built in pop filter that is not necessary for instruments.
+If you wanted to improve the SM58’s performance even further in recording instruments, you could remove its grille.
+Removing the grille makes it more similar to the SM57 and also removes the built in pop filter that is not necessary for instruments.

 All in all, between its vocal prowess and ability to record instruments, the SM58 would be a great addition to any home studio.

-The Shure SM58 is a Very Good and Underrated Microphone for Podcasting
+The Shure SM58 is a Very Good Mic for Podcasting

 When you think of microphones to use for podcasting, you probably do not immediately think of the Shure SM58.
-However, that does not mean that it is not a great choice to use for your podcast!
+However, the SM58 can be a great (and underrated) choice to use for your podcast!

 Probably the most commonly seen microphone on YouTube for podcasts is the Shure SM7B.
 Did you know, however, that the SM58 and the SM7B are not as different as you might first think?
 And the SM58 is considerably more affordable than the somewhat pricey SM7B.